-This downloadable Worldwide DMR Contact ID CSV file can be easily imported into the TERA DMR programming software.
-Once imported, your radio will display the call sign, name and DMR ID during receive if an ID match is found.
+These downloadable Worldwide DMR contact ID CSV files can be easily imported into the radio programming software.
+Once imported, your radio will display the call sign, name, location and DMR ID during receive if an ID match is found.
 This list is updated daily.

 Some radio programming software does not work when Windows assigns a COM port number to your programming cable that is 10 or larger.
 Follow these steps to locate your COM port number, and change it, if necessary: